4 Principles of Scientific Management

 Taylor saw productivity as the answer to both higher wages and higher profits.
 He believed that the application of the scientific method, instead of customs and rule of thumb could yield this productivity without the expenditure of more human energy or effort.

-People needed some specific principles an methods for solving the problems they faced.
-The initial impetus in scientific management movement was Taylor.
-He was more concerned with the engineering aspect and the problems of workers and productivity oriented wages.
+People needed some specific principles and methods for solving the problems they faced.
+The initial impetus in the scientific management movement was Taylor.
+He was more concerned with the engineering aspect and the problems of workers and productivity-oriented wages.

 The great mental revolution that takes place in the mental attitude of the two parties under scientific management is that both sides take their eyes off the division of the surplus as an important matter and together turn their attention toward increasing the size of the surplus, which becomes so large that it is unnecessary to quarrel over how it should be divided.

 They come to see that when they stop pulling against one another and instead both turn and push shoulder to shoulder in the same direction, the size of the surplus created by their joint efforts is truly appreciable.